Grooming A Puppy: His First Time

 Chocolate cocker spaniel puppy, held in his owner's hands - he's so cute!How cute is this cocker spaniel puppy?

-By the time your Cocker Spaniel puppy is ready to have his nails clipped, he'll be used to having his paws handled, and it will easily become part of his grooming routine.
+By the time your Cocker Spaniel puppy is ready to have his nails clipped, he'll be used to having his paws handled, and it will quickly become part of his grooming routine.

 Without these preparatory exercises, you don't even want to think about his behaviour when it's time to clip his nails!
 The words 'Tasmanian devil' spring to mind!

 Follow this link, which explains all about cutting your dog's nails.
-When you've read the article, and you feel confident enough, you could begin by snipping a tiny amount from only one nail each day before gradually working up to all four paws.
+When you've read the article and feel confident enough, you could begin by snipping a tiny amount from only one nail each day before gradually working up to all four paws.

-If your puppy stays still, praise him and give him the occasional treat.
+If your puppy stays still, praise him and treat him occasionally.

-If you're not too confident about the procedure, why not ask your vet or groomer to show you how before you try yourself?
+If you're not confident about the procedure, why not ask your vet or groomer to show you how before you try it yourself?

 Grooming A Puppy: Cocker Spaniel Eyes